1996 Buffalo Bills season: Week 16

 On Monday Night Football Buffalo's three-game road trip came up empty as the Bills fell to the Dolphins at Joe Robbie Stadium.
 Joe Nedney booted three field goals and Dan Marino had one touchdown.
 Jim Kelly had two scores but was picked off once.
 I was the first time the Bills had been swept by the Dolphins since 1986.

-Week 17
+Week 17 vs Chiefs

 The Bills hosted the Chiefs with both teams needing the win to make the playoffs.
 Steve Bono was harassed all game long and held to just 138 yards with two picks.
 Jim Kelly rallied the Bills from down 9-6 with two touchdowns.
 The 20-9 win put the Bills into the playoffs as the AFC Wildcard home team while the Chiefs failed to reach the playoffs for the first time in the decade; it was Kansas City's fourth loss in the last five meetings with Buffalo.